A Call for Possibility

 - Affirming the title of “Artist” as a credible profession

 At the program’s heart, is the philosophy that a sustainable career in the arts is attainable by earnestly developing one’s skill and expertise in a chosen medium, understanding and proactively engaging in the arts community, confidently articulating one’s story and purpose as an artist and strategically seeking patrons for one’s work.
-MAP provides practical coursework covering 35 pragmatic, professional practice tools of art and business:
+MAP provides practical coursework covering 35 pragmatic, professional practice tools of art and business following a general outline of discovering, showing, telling, and funding “the story.”

 The Artrepreneur's Toolbox